 The Anna K Tarot – easy to read with, much thanks to the vivid facial expressions

 Smith Waite Tarot – Centennial Edition – an antique feeling Smith Waite version, so much nicer than the standard deck.
 Comes with the 1910 A.E.
 Waite ‘Pictorial Key to the Tarot’ which is also available for free online.
 It is also available in a borderless edition which I highly recommend.

 Gilded Tarot – lively colours, beautiful digital artwork, very easy to read with – two sets to choose from, both with excellent companion books for the beginner

 The DruidCraft – the perfect beginner deck for the Pagan/Witch/Druid, the companion book is an excellent introduction to the Tarot

-Legacy of the Divine Tarot – like the Gilded Tarot, this one is created by Ciro Marchetti.
-Beautiful black borders that blend into the imagery.
+Legacy of the Divine Tarot – like the Gilded Tarot, this one was created by Ciro Marchetti.
+Beautiful black borders blend into the imagery.
 Very easy to read with!

 Thelema Tarot – A cinematic, medieval Rider Waite Smith clone, beautifully created with CGI.
 Truly one of my own favourite decks as it reads like a dream.

 Which deck did you start with and do you have any other favourite decks to recommend for the Tarot novice?
 Let us hear all about it in the comments below!

 Click HERE to read about my name change.